Go paper-free

 If Olive puts £10,000 into her pension, she reduces her ‘adjusted net income’ to £100,000.
 That means she doesn’t lose her personal allowance.
 She doesn’t fall into the tax trap, and she helps grow her pension, which could give her more money in retirement.

-If you earn £100,000 and get a £1,000 bonus, your bonus takes you above the £100,000 threshold at which you start to lose your personal allowance.
+If you earn £100,000 and receive a £1,000 bonus, that bonus pushes your income above the £100,000 limit.
+At this point, you start to lose your personal allowance.

 Another option is to consider setting up a separate personal pension.